Somekindofa/ardupilot_wiki/copter/source/docs/advanced-multicopter-design.rst

 -  (Or you could just buy an Aquacopter frame!!!)

-Specific Building Examples and Techinques
+Specific Building Examples and Techniques
 =========================================

 -  Some design considerations for a medium large, high efficiency, heavy